 The result is a painful bottleneck: shipping 100+ creative variants monthly, yet most teams produce fewer than 30.

 Meanwhile, organic content sits in a graveyard of past posts, never tested against paid audiences.
 The waste is staggering.
-Industry data suggests that roughly 70% of organic posts that hit above-median engagement organically also outperform median paid benchmarks when properly adapted for paid distribution.
+In our experience, organic posts that hit above-median engagement organically have a strong tendency to outperform median paid benchmarks when properly adapted for paid distribution.

 The gap isn't creative quality.
 It's workflow fragmentation.
 Teams don't have a systematic process for identifying which organic content to repurpose, how to edit it for paid placements, or how to handle the rights and permissions that come with user-generated and creator content.